kshulgina/codetta/README.md

 In the `examples` directory, you will find `GCA_001661245.1.hmmscan_summary.txt.gz`, an alignment summary file for the yeast _Pachysolen tannophilus_(GenBank assembly GCA_001661245.1).
 This file summarizes the result of aligning the entire Pfam database against a six-frame translation of the entire genome.

+_P. tannophilus_ is known to have reassigned the canonical leucine codon CUG to alanine.
+Let's see if we can predict this reassignment.

-We can infer the genetic code of _Pachysolen tannophilus_ using default parameters using
+We can infer the genetic code of _P. tannophilus_ using default parameters using

 	python codetta_infer.py examples/GCA_001661245.1